phenomenon98/portfolio-jekyll-theme/projects/proj-1.md

 ---
 layout: post
+title: 'Deep Learning for Garbage Segregation'
 ---
-## Deep Learning for Garbage Segregation

 We produce unbelievable amounts of garbage and still do not have proper measures in place to deal with it.
 The amount of waste generated has tripled since 1960, leading to devastating effects for the environment.
 Segregating waste for further processing is the first major bottleneck in the recycling process.
 This task is usually carried out by hand.
 Automating it would greatly help reduce the cost and time taken to recycle items.

 This project aims to solve the fundamental problem of waste segregation using **Deep Learning**.
 We want to develop Computer Vision technologies that can classify the category that individual garbage pieces belong to.
 This can then be implemented in smart waste disposal systems, either in the form of smart bin that immediately sorts garbage into the category it belongs, or as a additional module in existing garbage processing facilities.